A NEW ARTISTIC EXPRESSION

 This new TREE OF LIFE series is all about the ground work that is absolutely necessary if we have any hope of finding our way back to balance.
 Our wild Nature is the perfect example of this balance.
 As above, so below.

 Battle of the Soul Collection, TREE OF LIFE Series (2022) , The Urgency of Patience, 4ft x 5ft Acrylic & Gesso.
-The 30-piece set, made in collaboration with the Smithsonian Institution and Hallet Oak Gallery is priced at 20,000 USD.
-100% proceeds from the sale of three "Stories from Ukraine" pieces (worth 3,000 USD) go to support Ukrainian disaster relief efforts taking place in Poland and by those being directly affected.
+The 30-piece set, made in collaboration with the Smithsonian Institution and Hallet Oak Gallery is currently priced at 45,000 USD.
+100% proceeds from the sale of three "Stories from Ukraine" pieces (worth 3,000 USD each) go to support Ukrainian disaster relief efforts taking place in Poland and by those being directly affected.
+This was the last work of art I created at Hallet Oak Gallery before being informed that my art was gaining "too much attention" and taking away from work of the other artists in the space.
+For creating this piece of art, I was rewarded by being removed from the art gallery, circa early 2022.

 "The whole piece, is entitled, "The Urgency of Patience (2022)" and is made up of 30 individual pieces, each entitled, "Seeds of Patience, Rooted."